South Koreans head to polls to choose next president

 The hasty election comes after Park Geun-hye, the country's first female president, was impeached in a corruption scandal that allegedly connected her to business giants Samsung and the Lotte Group.

-Many voters say they're angry at Park -- once known as the "people's princess" -- and are ready for transparency.
+Many voters say they're angry at Park and are ready for transparency.

 "The electorate wants to punish the whole party for the misrule of the Park era," said John Delury, a professor at Yonsei University.